 Why is the Beara the land of the O'Sullivans?
 It's largely due to the legend of the 'Prince' Dónal Cam O’Sullivan Beare, the last great Gaelic Chieftain of West Cork and South Kerry.
 Our tours visit Dunboy Castle near Castletownbere, where Dónal and his people were besieged by British crown forces back in 1602.
 This event in turn led to O'Sullivan's March, a 500km flight northward that is commemorated today by the Beara-Breifne Way hiking trail.

 If you have an O'Sullivan in your genes, the Beara would be a natural place to start searching.
 It's a dramatic example.
 But the point is that many Irish family names bear a connection to a specific place.
 And this place will be a great place to start your hunt for Irish roots.

 🆓 Step 3.
 Best Free Online Tools for Tracing Irish Roots

 If you're even vaguely interested in tracing your Irish roots, then you're probably aware of, or have even tried, these premium genealogy tools.
 Most are excellent.
 But all cost money!

 The good news?
-No matter where you live in the world, there are several excellent online tools you can use to trace Irish roots for free.
-Here are our favourites.
+No matter where you live in the world, there are several excellent FREE online genealogy tools you can use to trace Irish roots.
+Here are our favourites...

 The National Archives of Ireland website allows you to browse detailed records for the island of Ireland, free of charge.
 These include censuses from 1821 to 1911, as well as military records and legal documents like prison records and wills.
 The 1901 and 1911 census details cover the whole country while the earlier ones only cover certain counties.

 Irish Genealogy is a wide-ranging website that offers FREE searches in several historic public databases.
 Included are church records (baptisms, marriages and burials) as well as civil records (births, marriages, deaths).
 Enter your ancestor's name, press GO and see what comes up!